|

 Using a sponge to remove grout while tiling a fake fireplace

-Once Hubs removed all the grout and made it smooth, I went with a damp rag and spend some time wiping each penny tile making sure it was cleaned right off and perfectly round.
-It took two hours for the penny tiles, which was a labour of love as I adore them.
-For other tiles you may be able to skip this step.
+Once Hubs removed all the grout and made it smooth, I went with a damp rag and spent some time wiping each penny tile making sure it was cleaned right off and perfectly round.
+It took two hours for the penny tiles, which was a labor of love but I adore having them.
+For other tiles, you may be able to skip this step.

-Our fireplace surround came with glued on scroll work that was covered in glue and paint blobs, we took them off, sanded everything smooth with 180 grit sandpaper.
+Our fireplace surround came with glued-on decorative accents that were covered in glue and paint blobs, we took them off and sanded everything smooth with 180-grit sandpaper.

-We painted the firebox and the outer edge of the base with one coat of primer and one coat of paint white latex.
+We filled any nail holes with wood filler, let it dry, and sanded it smooth, by hand with sandpaper.
+Next, we painted the unfinished wood firebox and the outer edge of the base with one coat of primer and one coat of white paint.
 We used Sherwin Williams Extra White (1/4 gallon), and 1 cup of Binz 123 Primer.

-The remaining already painted area we sanded to scruff up the paint with 120 grit paper and then gave it one coat of Extra White.
+In the remaining already painted areas we sanded to scruff up the paint with 120 grit paper, skipped the primer, and gave it one coat of Extra White.
+If you want a different color or your fireplace surround is dark you may need a couple of coats of paint, white on white made it easy.

-To fill the firebox I chose to use flameless candles and mini lights.
-For now we kept the firebox white, we may update it with shiplap or a mirror, or painting a fire in it, or?
-As I was so undecided I chose to leave it plain and just sit with it for awhile.
+The final step is to fill the firebox and decorate the mantel.
+To fill the firebox I chose to use flameless candles and mini lights, but you can use logs and twinkle lights, an electric insert with faux logs, or painted-on flames.
+For now, we kept the firebox white, we may update it with a shiplap or a mirror, or paint a fire in it.
+As I was so undecided I chose to leave it plain and sit with it for a while.
+It adds so much character to the boring living room, that it’s hard to describe, it just has a huge impact on how the room feels.
+I just know I am going to have so much fun decorating that new mantel.

 The final finished fake fireplace in white with dark grey penny tiles and candles for fire.